 GWG Holdings (GWGH) Investigation

-The securities litigation attorneys at Colling Gilbert Wright & Carter are currently investigating reports that GWG Holdings (GWGH) may have made false and misleading statements to investors in connection with the issuance and sale of L Bonds.
+The securities litigation attorneys at Colling Gilbert Wright are currently investigating reports that GWG Holdings (GWGH) may have made false and misleading statements to investors in connection with the issuance and sale of L Bonds.
 If you invested in GWG Holdings, you may have a claim for relief.

 GWG Holdings manages a large alternative asset portfolio through the sale of alternative investment products.
 GWGH offers tradable securities called L bonds.
 In April 2019, GWGH merged with another company, Beneficient.
 After assuming control over the new combined entity, Brad Heppner reoriented the company towards private equity, stating the need to diversify its investment portfolio.